rwieruch/small-multiples-on-angular/README.md

 Sample Line Chart
 ==================

-The project already includes an example directive (simplelinechart.js) for a simple line chart.
+The project includes an example directive for a simple line chart (simplelinechart.js).
 In the main.html template you will find a `<div simple-line-chart></div>` element to create the line chart.